-The cost of a breakaway system for a horse trailer varies depending on the size and type of system needed and can range from $40 to $200 or more.
+For most trailer owners, the cost of a breakaway system for a horse trailer varies depending on the size and type of system needed and can range from $40 to $200 or more.

 Some states require insurance before giving you a license, but even if you live in one that doesn’t, insurance is essential to protect your trailer and livestock from damage.
 The cost of the policy will depend on different factors, such as the type of coverage you choose, the age and condition of the trailer, and where it is stored.
 To get an accurate quote for a horse trailer insurance policy, it is best to contact your insurance provider directly, although any coverage will be at least $30 per month.